alphagov-mirror/feedback/README.md

 - [support-api](https://github.com/alphagov/support-api) - provides an API for storing and fetching anonymous feedback about pages on GOV.UK.
 Data comes in from the [feedback app][feedback] on the public-facing frontend and is read by [the support app][support] on the admin-facing backend.
 - [support](https://github.com/alphagov/support) - receives feedback from the `feedback` app and creates Zendesk tickets from it.
 - [static](https://github.com/alphagov/static) - renders contact forms that will collect information that will be sent to the `feedback` app.

-### Running the application

-To start the app using `bowler`:

-    bowl feedback

-To start the app directly:

-    ./startup.sh

-This will start the app on port `3028`.

 ### Running the test suite

 To run unit tests, execute the following:

     bundle exec rake

-#### Manual testing with a mock signon strategy

-Launch using `bowl` from the `development` directory:

-    development> bowl feedback

 #### Manual testing with real authorisation